ramyadhadidi/paper_summeries/Compilers/notes_total.md

  - A transform preserves the dependency if does not move instances between iterations, and relative order of statements.

 ##### Dependence Testing
+Test whether dependence exist between two subscripted reference to same array or not.

+Dependence testing assumes that we normalized iteration space, constant propagation , dead code elimination and induction variable substitution.

+Two kind of test:
+- conservative: if says there is not a dependency it is true, however, when it says there is a dependency it might not be a dependency.
+- exact: find exactly if a dependency exists or not.

+We can just test linear expressions for testing, no unknown or symbolic variables.

+Type of indexes (number of subscripts in an index pair):
+- ZIV (zero index variable)
+- SIV (single index variable)
+- MIV (multiple index variable)

+if indexes do not occuer in other subscripts they are __separable__ else they are __coupled__.
+ZIV and SIV pairs are usually separable, however MIV are not which makes them harder to test.

+###### Dependence Testing steps

+1. _Partition_ subscripts into separable and coupled groups.
+2. Classify them as ZIV, SIV or MIV.
+3. Perform appropriate test, if independence is proved exit.
+4. Else, test for multiple subscripts tests, if independence proved exit.
+5. Else, merge all dependence vector.

+###### ZIV Test
+If two subscripts are not equal, independence is proved.
+No further tests.
+Also, this test does not provde direction vector (\*)

+###### Strong SIV Test
+coefficients of the index are equal: __<ai+c1, ai'+c2>__.

+It has and answer (dependence exists) if __|d| &#8804; U - L__, Where __d = (c1 - c2) / a__.

+###### Weak-Zero SIV Test
+coefficients of the index with either a1=0 or a2=0: __<a1i+c1, a2i'+c2>__.

+Then we can solve for i, and if __L &#8804; I &#8804; U__ the equation has an answer.

+###### GCD Test
+gcd of all coefficients should devide to b0-a0.
+If yes, there exists a solution in Real Numbers (R).
+This is a conservative solution.

+###### Banerjee Test